Mikel missing, Iheanacho dropped for Nigeria's matches vs. Seychelles, Egypt | Goal.com

 Nigeria U20 vice-captain Valentine Ozornwafor has also been handed a first senior invite.
 Leicester midfielder Wilfried Ndidi makes a return to the side after he was suspended for the decisive South Africa game, taking Mikel Agu's spot.

-Bursaspor utility player Shehu Abdullahi, who scored his first goal of the season at the weekend, returned after injury ruled him out of the last engagements.
+Bursaspor utility player Abdullahi Shehu, who scored his first goal of the season at the weekend, returned after injury ruled him out of the last engagements.

 Also back in the national team fold is first-choice goalkeeper Francis Uzoho, with Daniel Akpeyi and Ikechukwu Ezenwa completing the shot-stopping trio.